Remortgaging - Investment

 Published January 26th 2024

-Yes, you can!
-Remortgaging to buy another property, as a second home or a buy-to-let investment, are common reasons to remortgage.
-There’s no reason why you can’t use the equity you’ve built up in your current home to purchase another.
+Yes, you can.
+Remortgaging to buy another property, as a second home or a buy-to-let investment, is a common reason to remortgage.
+There’s nothing stopping you from using the equity you’ve built up in your current home to purchase another.

-The most typical property types that are purchased from a remortgage are buy-to-let investments, second homes or holiday lets, but you can also buy a Let to Buy or invest in a commercial property.
+The most typical property types that are purchased from a remortgage are buy-to-let investments, second homes or holiday lets.
+You can also buy a let-to-buy or invest in a commercial property.

 Mortgage lenders have certain criteria that you will have to meet to approve your remortgage, and the largest factor is the amount of equity you have in your current home.
 Other factors include: